1999AZZAR/Autonomous_Mobile_Manipulator/README.md

 ## API Documentation

-The robot provides a comprehensive REST API on port 5000 for external control, featuring both direct control and advanced automation capabilities.
+The robot provides a comprehensive REST API on port 8000 for external control and monitoring.

 ### System Health & Status